 After 6 months, we were folding our clothes, choosing our swimwear and testing our cameras.
 We’re definitely ready to go.
 This time we made sure not to miss our scheduled flight.
 It was November.
 And what’s ironically good about not having winter in the Philippines?
 Sunny weather and pristine beaches! 😛

 It was worth trying the second time.
-As soon as our flip-flops made contact with white sand, I realized this is it!
+As soon as our flip-flops made contact with white sand, I realised this is it!
 It didn’t take long before we began sauntering the area and finding good spots to make endless Instagram-worthy photos.
 Wish I had a drone!

 We’re fortunate to be among the early birds.
 Hence, the “we have the islands all to ourselves” kind of photos.
 This small island can be quickly swarmed by both local and foreign tourists before lunch time (maximum 300 people per day), but only 10 to 20% stay for the rest of the day and spend the night here.
 We did sleep on this island without tents.
 My very versatile friends stayed in the cottage, which you can optionally rent for PhP 250 to PhP 700 pesos depending on the size, and I chose the beach lounge (a little too scared of the geckos in the hut).
 I brought a hammock (which I forgot to take home BTW) but not that comfortable to sleep on.
 Regardless, the whole Kalanggaman Island experience was amazing!
 If you go there, stay overnight.

 Swimming and capturing underwater photos or videos are equally awesome!
 I noticed many of the tourists were taking most of their time clicking their cameras and tapping phones on the sandy areas.
 When there were people in the water, they didn’t seem like enjoying it as they rose up after an hour and didn’t come back (or so I thought?).
 Probably scared to get burned skin?
 Not a good swimmer?
 Each their own I guess.
 I’m barely a level one swimmer but I love being in the water.
 Even though the outcome is to become too dark, it’s a good risk to take.